 The following documents may also be required:

-For those students who plan to study in the country, it is often necessary to obtain a residence permit (residence permit) - and you need to take care of this in advance, long before you leave your home country (once you have received an invitation from the chosen institution).
-Also it is necessary to take care of that visa for study in Austria of type D was issued in advance.
+For those students who plan to study in the country, it is often necessary to obtain a residence permit - and you need to take care of this in advance, long before you leave your home country (once you have received an invitation from the chosen institution).
+Also it is necessary toensure of that visa for study in Austria of type D was issued in advance.

-The collected package of documents required for a study visa to Austria is served in the CC (such is at the consulate of Austria in the capital).
-The CC sends it to the city council of the Austrian city in which you plan to study - take into account that it can take from 3 weeks to 6 months (usually takes 2-6 weeks) to check documents and make a decision on issuing a student visa to Austria.
+The collected package of documents required for a study visa to Austria is submitted in the VC.
+The VC sends it to the city council of the Austrian city in which you plan to study - take into account that it can take from 3 weeks to 6 months (usually takes 2-6 weeks) to check documents and make a decision on issuing a student visa to Austria.
 You will find out about the decision made by you on e-mail or phone - and if everything is in order with the documents (and this is the most common outcome of the case), you will be invited to obtain a visa for study in Austria of type D. Documents are submitted to the same department - Category D is ready within 1-2 days; and after directly entering the country's territory in the city's city council you will receive an Aufenthaltsbewilligung - a welcome residence permit.

-When applying for a student visa to Austria, remove all folders, transparent files and staples and just fold the documents into a neat pile - you can tell the order of the consulate staff.
+When applying for a student visa to Austria, remove all folders, transparent files and staples and just fold the documents into a neat pile - the order can be named by the consulate staff.

 We recommend taking a clean (spare) copy of the questionnaire with you to the consulate if you find any mistakes or inaccuracies and need to rewrite it (as the edits are not allowed).